babel/rfcs/rfcs/0000-top-level-assumptions.md

 # Motivation

 The `loose` options have different problems:
-- _"What is loose?"_ It's not always clear what assumptions `loose` makes.
-You always have to check in the docs, end even the docs often only partially mention what `loose` means in that specific context.
+- _"What is loose?"_ Since `loose` is not descriptive, it requires users to check a plugin's docs to see what assumptions it makes (and the docs often only partially mention what `loose` means in a specific context).
 - _"How loose is loose?"_ Is making `loose` "looser" a breaking change?
 We have been considering it as such: for this reason, we have been introducing different `loose`-like options in some plugins.
 For example, `transform-for-of` supports `loose`, `assumeArray` and `allowArrayLike`.
 - There are cross-dependencies between the `loose` option of different plugins: for example, `proposal-class-properties`'s loose mode must always match `proposal-private-methods`'s (otherwise we throw an error).
 This has already caused problems: [babel/babel#11622](https://github.com/babel/babel/issues/11622).
 - Some plugins should be aware of other plugins' `loose` option value.
 For example, we sometimes need to partially transpile optional chaining in the class properties plugin ([babel/babel#11248](https://github.com/babel/babel/pull/11248)).
 Should we add a new `optionalChainingLoose` option to `proposal-private-methods` and `proposal-class-properties`?
 Or should we use a cross-plugin communication channel to share it?
 What about when someone has the private methods plugin enabled, but not the optional chaining one?